They were back in the lab.

 The three teens swung back toward the door.
 A piece of Dissona was still in front of it, but her body had weakened; there was less grossness crawling through and around it, courtesy of the magic circuitry the Timekeeper had grafted into her body.

 Kora fired three more rounds.
-This time, the glowing orbs tore apart the fabric of Dissona’s being, rendering them into taloned slashes of dissipating black.
+This time, the glowing orbs tore apart the fabric of Dissona’s being, rendering it into taloned slashes of dissipating black.
 Peter leapt for the door, but just as he was about to grab the handle, a decaying set of mandibles materialized in front of it and snapped at his hand.
-He snatched his fingers back and pedaled his feet, falling on his rump and scooching sideways on the heels of his palms.
+He snatched his fingers back and pedaled his feet, falling on his rump and scooting sideways on the heels of his palms.

 “Timekeeper!”
 Eun shouted, throwing a wild look over her shoulder.
 “We can’t get through!”